-- Log into the Web Manager as an administrative user.
-See "To Log Into the Web Manager" on page 75, if needed. - 2.
+- 1. Log into the Web Manager as an administrative user. - See "To Log Into the Web Manager for the Administrative User" on page 108, if needed. - 2.
 Click the "Wizard" button. - The "Administrator Password" option is highlighted and the "Configure Administrator Password" screen is active by default. - 3.
 Enter a new password for the administrative user in the "Password" field and retype it in the "Retype password" field. - 4.
 Click the "Set Password" button to save the password.